Simple Development Examples

 Note:

-2. The server uses the websocket protocol and can only communicate with the websocket protocol.
-It cannot directly communicate with other protocols such as http.
+2. The server uses the WebSocket protocol and can only communicate with the WebSocket protocol; it cannot directly communicate with other protocols such as HTTP.

-Example 3: Directly Transmitting Data using TCP
+Example 3: Transmitting Data Directly Using TCP

-Create tcp_test.php file
+Create tcp_test.php

 <?php